-A Business Credit Card or a Business Loan: What’s the Better Option?
+Business Credit Card vs. Business Loan: What’s the Better Option?

 There are many business financing options for covering day-to-day and unexpected expenses.
 Some of the more popular options for improving your cash flow are business loans and business credit cards.
 These have different eligibility requirements and interest rates.

-Deciding whether to go with a business credit card or business loan depends on the amount you want to borrow, what sort of repayment terms you’re comfortable with, and what you need the funds for.
-Our guide covers the pros and cons of both business loans and credit cards.
+Deciding which option to go for depends on the amount you want to borrow, what sort of repayment terms you’re comfortable with, and what you need the funds for.

 Taking Out a Business Loan